ethereum/EIPs/EIPS/eip-cliquey.md

 ## Simple Summary

-This document proposes a new proof-of-authority consensus engine that could be used by Ethereum test and developer networks in future.
+This document proposes a new proof-of-authority consensus engine that could be used by Ethereum testing and development networks in future.

 ## Abstract